dulli/deichwave/README.md

 [^code-generator]: [OpenAPI Client and Server Code Generator](https://github.com/deepmap/oapi-codegen)
 [^windows-resources]: [Embedding resources in Windows executables](https://github.com/tc-hib/go-winres)

+Some dependencies and build tools may be required, depending on what you intend to do, and are outlined in the following section.
+The easiest way to get going, however, is to simply use the included _devcontainer_, that automates all the following steps in the `.devcontainer/devcontainer.json` `.devcontainer/install.sh}` files.

 ### Cross-Compilation

 Thanks to Go's cross-compilation capabilities, building _Deichwave_ for different target architectures is relatively easy - just make sure that all `C` dependencies can be found by the compiler as this project uses `CGO`.
 The build tasks defined in `/.vscode/tasks.json` also include the following cross-compilation targets.